seatsurfing/seatsurfing.github.io/src/pages/pricing.md

 #### Where is my data stored?

 Our servers are located in Germany, operated by Hetzner Online GmbH.
-We can optionally provide hosting in Finnland and in the United States of America (USA) for customers subscribed to the Paid Plan.
+We can optionally provide hosting in Finnland and in the United States of America (USA) for customers subscribed to the Professional plan.
 [Contact us](/support/) for further information.

 </div>